LJ-STAND/Code-2018/README.md

 Code for team LJ STAND's 2018 robots.

 LJ STAND competed in the Lightweight Soccer division of the RoboCup Junior 2018 championships in Montreal, Canada.
 We successfully achieved first place.
-Videos of our competition can be found at https://www.youtube.com/watch?v=TCXnbb6RAY0&list=PLo6mctJCslLm9HMXaA4l_UsdaM2-xzUFP
+Videos of our competition can be found on [YouTube](https://www.youtube.com/watch?v=TCXnbb6RAY0&list=PLo6mctJCslLm9HMXaA4l_UsdaM2-xzUFP).

 This is our robot firmware, built for our custom robot platform.
 It made use of 4 Teensy 3.5s, along with an OpenMV camera for image processing.